Cedric van der Gun: Borussia Dortmund

-FC Utrecht (first spell)
+Utrecht (first spell)

-After a season with injury problems at the German side, Van Der Gun returned to the Netherlands for FC Utrecht, signing a three–year contract with the club.
+After a season with injury problems at the German side, Van der Gun returned to the Netherlands for Utrecht, signing a three–year contract with the club.

-He made his debut for FC Utrecht, starting the whole game, in a 2–1 loss against Willem II in the opening game of the season.
+He made his debut for Utrecht, starting the whole game, in a 2–1 loss against Willem II in the opening game of the season.
 Since joining the club, Van Der Gun quickly established himself in the first team, becoming FC Utrecht's first choice striker.
 He scored his first goal for the club, in a 1–0 win against Excelsior on 15 October 2006.
 This was followed up by scoring his second goal for FC Utrecht, in a 2–0 win against ADO Den Haag.
-Van Der Gun then scored twice for the club, in a 3–0 win against FC Groningen on 3 December 2006.
-However, he suffered a torn cruciate ligament in the right knee while warming up prior to a match against NEC Nijmegen on 9 December 2006 and was sidelined for three months.
-It wasn't until on 9 March 2007 when Van Der Gun made his return from injury, coming on as a 72nd-minute substitute, in a 0–0 draw against Roda JC.
+Van der Gun then scored twice for the club, in a 3–0 win against Groningen on 3 December 2006.
+However, he suffered a torn cruciate ligament in the right knee while warming up prior to a match against NEC on 9 December 2006 and was sidelined for three months.
+On 9 March 2007, Van der Gun made his return from injury, coming on as a 72nd-minute substitute, in a 0–0 draw against Roda JC.
 However, his return was short–lived when he suffered a knee injury while training and was sidelined for the rest of the 2006–07 season.
 As a result, Van der Gun was sidelined for six months.
 At the end of the 2006–07 season, he went on to make eighteen appearances and scoring four times in all competitions.

-The first half of the 2007–08 season saw Van Der Gun continuing to remain on the sidelines, as he recovered from his knee injury.
-Van Der Gun made his return from injury, playing for Jong Utrecht and scored in a 3–3 draw against Jong Vitesse on 11 December 2007.
-It wasn't until on 13 January 2008 when he made his first team return, coming on as a second half substitute, in a 2–2 draw against SC Heerenveen.
-Three weeks later on 3 February 2008, Van Der Gun scored his first goal of the season, in a 2–0 win against Willem II.
+The first half of the 2007–08 season saw Van der Gun continuing to remain on the sidelines, as he recovered from his knee injury.
+Van der Gun made his return from injury, playing for Jong Utrecht and scored in a 3–3 draw against Jong Vitesse on 11 December 2007.
+On 13 January 2008, he made his first team return, coming on as a second half substitute, in a 2–2 draw against Heerenveen.
+Three weeks later on 3 February 2008, Van der Gun scored his first goal of the season, in a 2–0 win against Willem II.
 A month later on 16 March 2008, he scored his second goal of the season, in a 2–2 draw against AZ Alkmaar.
 His third goal of the season came on 13 April 2008, in a 2–2 draw against De Graafschap.
-Van Der Gun played in both legs of the play–offs round against FC Groningen, as the club lost 5–3 on aggregate.
+Van der Gun played in both legs of the play–offs round against Groningen, as the club lost 5–3 on aggregate.
 Despite missing two matches later in the 2007–08 season, he went on to make fifteen appearances and scoring two times in all competitions.